TheJacksonLaboratory/syntenybrowser/README.md

     ./create_database.sh synteny.db

-This will take several minutes and when it's finished, it will yield a file named 'synteny.db' in root `syntenybrowser/` directory (the database file needs to be located here so don't move it).
+*Note: we have found that one of the scripts that queries data from an API can run into issues if you are using a VPN* This will take several minutes and when it's finished, it will yield a file named 'synteny.db' in root `syntenybrowser/` directory (the database file needs to be located here so don't move it).
 Shut down the `venv-db` virtual environment: